unchase/Unchase.Dynamics365.Connectedservice/README.md

 ![Visual Studio 2019 Extensions](img/VS2019Extensions.png)

-*//ToDo: add image with downloading and adding the Connected Service to Visual Studio*
+*//ToDo: add image with downloading the Connected Service to Visual Studio*

 *Select the Connected Service in Visual Studio*: